mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Same person**: Hmm hmm.

-**Katagiri**: And then [when you] write down the ideas ... then you already attach to this: "I got it."
+**Katagiri**: And then [when you] write down the ideas ... then you already attach to this; "I got it."
 This is another delusion.
 We do [this], always.

 **Same person**: So what if that comes up, and I become aware... *[unintelligible]*